Un-Science Tuesday

 ------------------------------------------------

-1 Tara Parker-Popes lede for the cellphone story June 3, 2008 was: "What do brain surgeons know about cellphone safety that the rest of us don't?"
-This has a certain libertarian populace appeal -- "Hey!
+1 Tara Parker-Pope's lede for the cellphone story June 3, 2008 was: "What do brain surgeons know about cellphone safety that the rest of us don't?"
+This has a certain libertarian populace appeal of "Hey!
 No one tells us what to do."
-I suggest the following tongue in cheek change based on the list of scientists on the University of Pittsburgh Cancer Institute's panel: "What do French brain surgeons know about cellphone safety that the rest of us don't?"
-It has a double whammy effect that the 'Stop The Worry' cabal might appreciate.
-Many wondered, as I did, who was on the panel?
-For what it's worth, here's the list:
+It may more accurately be called University of Pittsburgh Cancer Institute's panel: "What do French brain surgeons know about cellphone safety that the rest of us don't?"
+Not only are they scientists, they're French also.
+Here's the list of panel members:

 1. Bernard Asselain, MD, Chief of the Cancer Biostatistics Service, Curie Institute, Paris, France